-This statement is made by AXA Investment Managers UK Limited, AXA Investment Managers GS Limited and AXA Investment Managers Limited (each the "Company") pursuant to Section 54 of the UK Modern Slavery Act 2015 (the "MSA").
-It sets out the steps that the Company has in place or taken during the financial year ending 31 December 2022 to combat and prevent all forms of modern slavery and human trafficking in its business and supply chains.
+This statement is made by AXA Investment Managers UK Limited, AXA Investment Managers GS Limited and AXA Investment Managers Limited (each the "Company" and part of the AXA Group) pursuant to Section 54 of the UK Modern Slavery Act 2015 (the "MSA").
+It sets out the steps that the Company has in place or taken during the financial year ending 31 December 2024 to combat and prevent all forms of modern slavery and human trafficking in its business and supply chains.
 This statement covers the Company's direct operations and supply chains.

 The AXA Group has a long history of adhering to and promoting strong professional ethics and is committed to conducting its business according to the highest standards of honesty and fairness.
-This commitment to observing such ethical standards is designed, not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates, but also to earn and keep the continued trust of its clients, shareholders, personnel and business partners.
-AXA believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
-This includes a strong commitment to human rights and it welcomes the transparency promoted by the MSA.
+This commitment to observing such ethical standards is designed, not only to ensure compliance with applicable laws and regulations in the various jurisdictions where the AXA Group operates, but also to earn and keep the continued trust of its clients, shareholders, personnel, and business partners.
+The AXA Group believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
+This includes a strong commitment to human rights, and it welcomes the transparency promoted by the MSA.

-1 - Company's structure and business
+1. Company's structure and business